 Sure these aren’t magic words, they do not guarantee your child will cheerfully put on shoes.
 However, they help you maintain calm during the situation because instead of using energy to think of what to say, you can use energy to stay calm while repeating a simple phrase like “Please follow directions.
 Shoes on.”

 Let me know if these are helpful phrases for you!
-Also, I’d love to know what phrases you use that help you to keep the peace; hit reply to send your comments, thanks!
+Also, I’d love to know what phrases you use that help you to keep the peace], thanks!

 For more on staying calm try these posts: